They came to America to live righteous and spiritual lives, rather than to get rich. And they didn’t let just anyone join their movement.

 The Massachusetts Puritans passed a law forbidding a person or town to entertain guests for more than three weeks without special permission.
 In Rhode Island, Providence and Portsmouth required a vote of the town to let a newcomer stay.
 New Haven appointed a committee to evaluate strangers who were not only denied land but whipped and sent out of town.

 All that ended when the English Civil War broke out in 1640.
-Immigration dropped off drastically, and some settlers returned to England to fight the war.
+The great migration stopped, and some settlers returned to England to fight the war.
 But the population of New England grew anyway.
 The Puritans lived longer and healthier lives, and formed large, healthy families.
 When the first U.S. census was taken in 1790, New England had a population of 1,009,522.

 With thanks to GreatMigration.org and The Atlantic Migration 1607-1860 by Marcus Lee Hansen.